TrashPandaCode/reports/pmpt-bv-final/chapters/discussion.typ

   The finding that data quality matters more than quantity, demonstrated by v1.2's performance degradation when adding lower-quality synthetic scenes, emphasizes the critical importance of curated dataset development in specialized domains like acoustic modeling.
 These observations suggest that significantly larger datasets would be necessary for optimal model performance.
 However, the optimal composition of such an expanded dataset remains an open question.
 While we are confident that more data is needed, it is yet to be discovered whether more synthetic or more real data would be better.
 The question of how this larger dataset should be constructed requires further empirical investigation to determine the most effective balance between synthetic and real data sources.

-  == Methodological Insights and Technical Lessons
+  == Methodological Insights and Technical Lessons #bv

   Several key methodological insights emerged from our systematic experimental approach.
 The comparable performance across different backbone architectures (ResNet, EfficientNet, ConvNeXt, Vision Transformers) suggests that the choice of visual encoder is less critical than previously hypothesized.
 ResNet50 pretrained on Places365 consistently performed well, likely due to its scene-understanding capabilities being well-aligned with our room analysis task.
 The marginal differences between architectures indicate that the bottleneck lies in the acoustic-visual relationship learning rather than feature extraction capacity.